Rational Models for Inflation-Linked Derivatives: Construction of the exponential-rational class

 \subsection{Nominal products}

-An important nominal linear interest rate linear derivative is the swap which pays the difference between a fixed rate and a floating rate.
+An important nominal linear interest rate derivative is the swap which pays the difference between a fixed rate and a floating rate.
 Loosely speaking we refer to this rate as the LIBOR.
 Suppose we have a sequence of time points $T_0<T_1<\dots< T_N$, and let $\delta_i=T_i-T_{i-1}$.
-A payer's swap pays $\delta_i(L(T_i,T_{i-1},T_i)-K)$ at each $T_i$, where $L(T_i,T_{i-1},T_i)$ is the \textit{LIBOR} spot rate\footnote{We assume for ease of exposition that payments on the fixed leg $K$ and floating leg $L(T_i,T_{i-1},T_i)$ both occur at time $T_i$}.
+A payer's swap pays $\delta_i(L(T_i,T_{i-1},T_i)-K)$ at each $T_i$, where $L(T_i,T_{i-1},T_i)$ is the \textit{LIBOR} spot rate.
+We assume for ease of exposition that payments on the fixed leg $K$ and floating leg $L(T_i,T_{i-1},T_i)$ both occur at time $T_i$.
 It follows that the price of the swap at time $t\leq T_0$ is given by

-\begin{Definition}[Single-curve setup] If LIBOR rates are spanned by nominal bonds we say that we are in the single-curve setup. \end{Definition} We refer to \cite{GrbacRunggaldier2016} for an overview of single- and multi-curve interest rate modelling.
+\begin{Definition}[Single-curve setup] If LIBOR rates are spanned by a single system of nominal bonds for all tenors, we say that we are in the single-curve setup. \end{Definition} We refer to \citep{GrbacRunggaldier2016} for an overview of single- and multi-curve interest rate models.
 Within the single-curve setup, we have the no-arbitrage relation

 It follows that

 and thus the swap price is given by